 Preventing Pool Water Contamination

 Pool water is typically mixed with chlorine to kill germs and prevent algae and microbial build-up.
-Adding chlorine to pools creates a weak acid called hypochlorous acid, which kills bacterias like salmonella and E. coli.
+Adding chlorine to pools creates a weak acid called hypochlorous acid, which kills bacteria like salmonella and E. coli.
 It also kills germs that can cause other viruses that can make swimmers sick.

 Chlorine also prevents algae and other plant life from growing in pool water, which helps to keep it clear and reduces stress on the filtration system.